47025-001: Supporting Participation in the South Asia Subregional Economic Cooperation Trade Facilitation Program

 Progress Towards Outcome

 Bhutan acceded to the Revised Kyoto Convention in September 2014, and is committed to implementing necessary measures to bring regulatory frameworks and procedures into line with the General Annex of the Convention.
-The amended Customs Act and Rule and Regulatory Impact Assessment, drafted with assistance from the TA, will be considered submitted to Cabinet at the end of 2014, for approval by the National Assembly and National Council in the summer session, June 2015.
+The amended Customs Act and Rule and Regulatory Impact Assessment, drafted with assistance from the TA, will be submitted to Cabinet in 2015, for approval by the National Assembly and National Council in the winter session, January 2016.

 Description of Project Outputs